 White & Case

 White & Case’s London office is one of the most venerable in the City, having been around since 1971.
 So it's safe to say that it looks set, along with competitors Shearman & Sterling and Weil Gotshal, to be here for good.
-After a decade of rapid expansion, the firm now employs over 380 lawyers in the UK.
+After well over a decade of rapid expansion, the firm now employs over 380 lawyers in the UK.
 No small fish, this one.
 Internationally, too, W&C is in the top ten of US firms - and near the top half of that.

 The workload is tough - we're told that in certain departments you can "say goodbye to making plans and being able to commit to them".
-But they’re not universally brutal (given the dough), there are "approchable and friendly" partners.
+But they’re not universally brutal (given the dough), there are "approachable and friendly" partners.
 Contrary to the usual myths, says one lawyer, "one is not working, on average, more than at any of the dark satanic mills that comprise the Magic Circle".
-Although apparently "the political divisions within the firm make the middle east look cohesive".

 The office is described as having a "really relaxed atmosphere" even if the IT support is "a bit shonky".
 The firm makes a big play of taking diversity very seriously – even if it's still “not an easy place to be a senior lawyer and a woman”, it is apparently "so diverse that it's difficult to find an English person in some departments".

 The Broad Street offices are very swish (albeit with extremely slow and "unpredictable" lifts and a canteen which scored 1/5 for hygiene a few years ago (since rectified and up to 5/5)).
-There are plenty of opportunities for extra-curricular drinking and historically some of the best biscuits in the City: "the cookies have had a revamp - they are bigger and more chocolately!"
+There are plenty of opportunities for extra-curricular drinking and historically some of the best biscuits in the City: "the cookies have had a revamp - they are bigger and more chocolatey!"

 So what do White & Case lawyers have to say about their firm?